Homecoming: WWII Veteran laid to rest in Wichita, 80 years after death

-Jones’ nieces Mary Bridges and Georgia Carnett were able to bury him next to his mom and dad today at the Wichita Park Cemetery, something they thought would never be possible.
+Jones’ nieces, Mary Bridges and Georgia Carnett, were able to bury him next to his mom and dad Saturday at the Wichita Park Cemetery, something they thought would never be possible.

-“Thankful, astonished, didn’t think it would ever happen, I’m extremely thankful he’s home,” said Georgia Carnett.
+“Thankful, astonished, didn’t think it would ever happen, I’m extremely thankful he’s home,” said Carnett.

+This earned him the nickname “Suck’Em in Jonesy,” given to him by his fellow tail gunners.

 “All the other tail gunners respected him for that.
-They called him a hero, so if they called him a hero, we should call him a hero also,” said Jerry Allen, Mulvane Legion Post 136.
+They called him a hero, so if they called him a hero, we should call him a hero also,” said Jerry Allen with Mulvane Legion Post 136.

 Allen, a veteran himself, is hopeful that more families might be afforded the same opportunity for closure.